Hiimus/veggie-time/TESTING.md

 ### Register Form:

-- When registering, the user has to enter a valid username and password, the requirements is mentioned below the input fields.
+- When registering, the user has to enter a valid username and password, the requirements are mentioned below the input fields.
     ![register](testing_img/userstory_testing/register.JPG)

     - This is the required pattern for the username: